inno-se/the-guide/README.md

 #### `Epic`

 An Epic is a container for a major initiative that is too large and complex to be completed in a single sprint.
-It groups together related Product Backlog Items to achieve a larger goal.
+It groups together related Product Backlog items to achieve a larger goal.
 This initiative can be a customer-facing feature, a large-scale bug fix, a technical debt reduction plan, or a significant architectural improvement.

 #### `Backlog`